 (Incidentally, if you find your Facebook or email account has been sending these sort of messages to your contacts you should immediately change your passwords, and preferably contact those people and warn them to ignore it.)

 Supposing your Android phone or tablet does start acting oddly and you have reason to believe malware is at play: a factory reset is all that's required to get it back to normal (one reason why it's a good idea to always back up Android).
 But if you don't fancy wiping your device we have also issued some handy tips on how to remove an Android virus.

 In many cases users report to us that they are seeing suspicious pop-up ads in their browser, or they are being redirected to a different home page to that which they configured in the settings.
 Our usual advice is to clear out the browser's data cache (in Settings > Apps > Chrome > Storage).
 You can also read more about how to block pop-up ads in Android.

 It's worth pointing out that antivirus apps for Android often have other useful benefits, such as the ability to remotely lock or wipe a lost or stolen phone, or backup and cleanup tools.
 All these tools are available elsewhere - usually via free apps or manual administration - but for ease of use it can help to have everything in one place.

 Avoid dodgy Android antivirus apps

-Just before Christmas we learned of the Loapi trojan, which was spreading itself through advertising campaigns under the guise of antivirus solutions or apps.
+Late last year, we learned of the Loapi trojan, which was spreading itself through advertising campaigns under the guise of antivirus solutions or apps.
 It's awful to think that an app you install to protect yourself is actually going to do the opposite, but one of the ways in which Loapi works is by putting such a heavy workload on the phone that it causes the battery to overheat, destroying the device.